Battle of Vrpile: Background

 With the death of King Matthias Corvinus in 1490 the 7-year truce with Sultan Bayezid II ended and the Ottomans renewed their raids into Croatia and southwestern Hungary.
 Since the 14th century the Ottomans regularly plundered Croatian and other lands further west.
 Their light cavalry troops undertook plundering raids, capturing its inhabitants and taking them into slavery.
 One such raid started in 1491 when Mihaloğlu Hasan Bey from the Sanjak of Bosnia crossed the Una River and led an army consisting of around 10,000 light cavalrymen, known as the Akıncı, across Croatia into lower Carniola.
 They ravaged the countryside near Zagreb, Krško, and Novo Mesto, after which they spent almost a month in Carniola, plundering and taking captives.
-They intended to reach deep into the lands of the Holy Roman Empire, but their return they were stopped by the floods of the Kupa and Krka rivers.
+They intended to reach deep into the lands of the Holy Roman Empire, but on their return they were stopped by the floods of the Kupa and Krka rivers.

 Battle of Kupa source

 According to an anonymous Turkish chronicler, the akinjis were spotted by the locals who then alerted (what is probably) Benardin Frankopan.
-He then mobilized peasants from the surrounding villages and blocked all exits from the mountain where akinjis were hiding, while placing main part of his army on a main road towards them.
-After realising that they were surrounded, the Ottomans decided "to strike at the infidels", but they were poured upon with the rain of arrows and a gunfire, which caused them many casualties.
+He then mobilized peasants from the surrounding villages and blocked all exits from the mountain where akinjis were hiding, while placing the main part of his army on a main road towards them.
+After realising that they were surrounded, the Ottomans decided "to strike at the infidels", but they were poured upon with a rain of arrows and gunfire, which caused them many casualties.
 The akinjis who managed to survive the Battle of Kupa source had to withdraw back to Bosnia across the territory of Croatia.